danepearson/danepearson/README.md

 # Hello! 👋

-My name is Dane, and I am currently a student at UCSC.
+My name is Dane, and I am currently a student at UCSC studying Cognitive Science with minors in Computer Science and Statistics.
 I love working with different technologies & platforms, and my current favorite ones are

 - ❤️ SQL / PostgreSQL / MySQL
 - ❤️ Python